 As of the date of this Prospectus, the countries listed in the following tables for each Feeder Portfolio and its corresponding Master Fund (an "International Master Fund") and each non-Feeder Portfolio are designated as "Approved Markets" for which the International Master Fund or Portfolio is authorized to invest.
-The Advisor will determine in its discretion when and whether to invest in countries that have been authorized as Approved Markets, depending on a number of factors, including, but not limited to, asset growth in a Master Fund/ Portfolio, constraints imposed within Approved Markets, and other characteristics of each country's markets.
+The Advisor will determine in its discretion when and whether to invest in countries that have been authorized as Approved Markets, depending on a number of factors, including, but not limited to, asset growth in a Master Fund/Portfolio, constraints imposed within Approved Markets, and other characteristics of each country's markets.
 The Investment Committee of the Advisor also may designate other countries as Approved Markets for investment in the future, in addition to the countries listed in the tables.
-Although the Advisor does not intend to purchase securities in connection with corporate actions or other reorganizations or transactions with respect to securities that are held by the Master Fund or Portfolio from time to time.
+Although the Advisor does not intend to purchase securities not associated with an Approved Market, an International Master Fund or Portfolio may acquire such securities in connection with corporate actions or other reorganizations or transactions with respect to securities that are held by the Master Fund or Portfolio from time to time.
 Also, an International Master Fund or Portfolio may continue to hold investments in countries that are not currently designated as Approved Markets, but had been authorized for investment in the past, and may reinvest distributions received in connection with such existing investments in such previously Approved Markets.
 Emerging Markets approved for investment may include countries in an earlier stage of development that are sometimes referred to as frontier markets.